cortexlabs/cortex/docs/clusters/aws/install.md

 ## Prerequisites

-1. [Docker](https://docs.docker.com/install) must be installed and running on your machine
+1. [Docker](https://docs.docker.com/install) must be installed and running on your machine (to verify, check that running `docker ps` does not return an error)
 1. Subscribe to the [EKS-optimized AMI with GPU Support](https://aws.amazon.com/marketplace/pp/B07GRHFXGM) (for GPU clusters)
 1. An IAM user with `AdministratorAccess` and programmatic access (see [security](security.md) if you'd like to use less privileged credentials after spinning up your cluster)
 1. You may need to [request a limit increase](https://console.aws.amazon.com/servicequotas/home?#!/services/ec2/quotas) for your desired instance type